str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 **Note:** This part will be ever changing.
 Official announcements for this bonus will be made through Piazza.

 We will be having a competition using your challenge classifier and a dataset of our choice.
 We will provide you with a portion of the dataset as well as the testing data (but without the labels) and you will upload your solution as a csv to Kaggle.
-Kaggle will evaluate your scores and the classifier with the highest accuracy will win the competiton.
+Kaggle will evaluate your scores and the classifier with the highest accuracy will win the competition.
 Any ties will be broken by the submission time.

-We are still figuring out all the details for this bonus so hopefully it will be out by the time the midterm period is over.
-We will keep the competition available for at least a few weeks.
+We are still figuring out all the details for this bonus.
+Expect the competition to be open for at least a week after the assignment ends.

 ##### Bonus Points Metric
 All bonus points will be added to your assignment 4 grades.